lizTheDeveloper/Interview-Prep/README.md

 ##Unit Design##
 These exercises are longer and should be done in breakout sessions on various whiteboards.
 Emphasis is more on problem solving than speed, and making conceptual leaps out loud.
 This unit is designed to introduce social pressure while making conceptual leaps.
 Experimenting with group size should be done to find the right mix of pressure and even coverage of problems to students.
 Problems should be done in sets of increasing difficulty, so weaker students should attempt the early problems, and stronger students should attempt the later problems.

-Weaker students during this time will get the help they need with problem solving in general, and do not need the additional efficiency and complexity training that stronger students need, as they will typically end up in jobs where completing the problem presented in the interview is sufficient.
+Weaker students during this time will get the help they need with problem solving in general, and do not need the additional efficiency and complexity training that stronger students need, as they will typically end up in interviews where completing the problem presented in the interview is sufficient.

 Stronger students should focus their efforts on understanding the efficiency and complexity of problems that "build" on the concepts that the weaker students solve, as they will be more apt to face tougher interview questions with more room to express efficiency and understanding.